The Blume-Emery-Griffiths model at the FAD and AD interfaces: The zero-temperature BEG model at FAD

-This procedure defines a Markov chain $X_n$ with the following features.
+This procedure defines a Markov chain $X(t)$ ($t=0,1,2,\dots$) with the following features.
 First of all, the chain is ergodic.
-To prove this it is sufficient to observe that in a finite number of steps it is possible to reach with nonzero probability any state starting from any state: simply, pass through the state $\sigma_i=0$ for all $i\in\Lambda$.
+To prove this it is sufficient to observe that in a finite number of steps it is possible to reach with nonzero probability any state starting from any state: simply, pass through the state $\sigma_x=0$ for all $x\in\Lambda$.
 The chain is obviously aperiodic, since $P_{\sigma\sigma}\ne 0$ for all $\sigma$.
-Second, starting from a feasible configuration, the evolution of the system remains on feasible configurations, since according to the above rules it is impossible to create an edge $(i,j)$ such that $\sigma_i\sigma_j=-1$.
-Third, the probability transition matrix $P_{\sigma\tau}$ is evidently symmetric when $\sigma$ and $\tau$ are both feasible.
-Hence the Gibbs measure at zero temperature is the (unique) stationary measure of our chain.
+Second, starting from a feasible configuration, the evolution of the system remains on feasible configurations, since according to the rules above it is impossible to create an edge $x\sim y$ such that $\sigma_x\sigma_y=-1$.

+Third, the probability transition matrix $P_{\sigma\tau}$ is evidently symmetric, $P_{\sigma\tau}=P_{\t\s}$.
+Hence the (unique) stationary measure of our chain is uniform on all the feasible configurations, and therefore it coincides with $\PP^\x_\L$ (i.e. the uniform Gibbs measure of the zero-temperature BEG model at FAD).